Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Clarifications: Principles Underlying SFT Algorithms

 Notice that this approach requires having multipliers drawn from some interval $\{0, 1, \ldots, 2^i - 1\}$ (specifically small multipliers in the first stages, which are the `hardest' to get).
-As some samples are incorrect, we need to generate independent sets of this form.
-Similar to the approach in GL, this is done by fixing some $z$ and querying on $z+r$ for $r$ chosen uniformly in $\{0, 1, \ldots, 2^\eta - 1\}$, then subtracting.
+Moreover, since it is not always the case that $|\delta(x)| < \frac{N}{2^\lambda}$, we need to generate independent multipliers from these intervals.
+Similar to the approach in the GL case, this is done by fixing some $z$ and querying on $z+r$ for $r$ chosen uniformly in $\{0, 1, \ldots, 2^i - 1\}$, then subtracting.
+Thus the queries have to be correlated such that their difference lies in the required interval.

-This is a simplification of Bleichenbacher ideas, which actually involve Fourier analysis.
-For the full details we refer to Bleichenbacher~\cite{Bleichenbacher}.
+This description presents the core ideas behind Bleichenbacher's algorithm in a manner similar to the description of the GL algorithm above.
+Bleichenbacher's description, which involves terminology from Fourier analysis, resembles the Kushilevitz--Mansour modification to the GL algorithm (see below) and the ideas described in Section~\ref{sec:mod-switch}.
+For the full details we refer to Bleichenbacher~\cite{Bleichenbacher} (see also Section~\ref{sec:e-concentrated} below).
 This method does not seem to have been used for cryptographic applications until the recent works~\cite{De-Mulder,GLV/GLS}.